 Again, the High Priest’s robe was torn, representing the end of the Aaronic priesthood since a better one was needed and found in Jesus for securing everlasting salvation for fallen mankind.
 Similarly, the veil in the Temple was torn upon Jesus’ death on the cross (Matthew 27:50,51), representing the suspension of God’s earthly temple system, which included the Mercy Seat, since a better one was needed to secure eternal redemption for fallen mankind.
-When the veil in the Temple was torn, the earthly Temple and the Mercy Seat located within were no longer the place of propitiation.
+When the veil in the Temple was torn, the earthly Temple and the Mercy Seat located within were no longer the places of propitiation (5).
 That is, it was no longer the place for satisfying the righteous demands of God’s justice so that His mercy could be given.
 Instead, Jesus became the place of propitiation while on the Cross – Jesus became the Mercy Seat (Romans 3:25) housed within the mobile Temple or Tabernacle made without human hands.
 That is the better Temple of His body (John 1:14;2:19,21.
 Mark.
 14:58.
 1 Corinthians 6:19.
 Colossians 2:9)

 Jesus paid it all,